 Place of Worship

 Many couples regard their faith as an essential component of their relationship, and there's no better visual representation of that than an engagement shoot within the confines of your beloved church, temple, mosque, or center of practice.
 Plus, the stained-glassed windows, rustic pews, colorful mosaics or high ceilings that are common fixtures in many of these structures make for a breathtaking scene.

 Indoor Botanical Gardens

-If you actually are inspired by nature, dare to be different by snapping your engagement photos at an indoor botanical garden, suggests Deibert.
+If you actually are inspired by nature, dare to be different by snapping your engagement photos at an indoor botanical garden, Deibert suggests.
 "You'll bring the outside in and, at the same time, capture some really gorgeous photos without being exposed to the elements."
 Basically, it's a win-win.

 Aquarium or Indoor Zoo

 You've found each other, but you can still take photos with all the other fish in the sea.
 Yes, we mean literal fish—or butterflies in a conservatory, owls in an observatory, or any other animal housed in an indoor zoo of sorts.
-Some people are animal people, and here we uncage you!
-Feel absolutely free to go all "circle of life" should the wild call out to you.
+Some people are animal people, and here you should feel uncaged.
+Go all "circle of life" should the wild call out to you.